-About The Abbey
+About The Evesham Abbey Trust

 The Evesham Abbey Trust (registered charity 1165547) was founded to accept the generous offer by the Rudge family of the site of Evesham Abbey.
 The trust is a charitable incorporated organisation (CIO) which was created on 24 October 2015.
-The constitution was amended on 6th February 2015 following suggestions from the Charity Commission.

 The charitable objective of the trust is to conserve, preserve and improve for the public benefit the natural and man-made heritage contained within the site and environs of Evesham Abbey, Evesham, Worcestershire.